symkinet/symkinet/README.md

 ### Software Engineer · Cybersecurity Researcher · Reverse Engineering

-I'm a developer focused on **software engineering, cybersecurity engineering, security research and modern web development**, working with current technologies and engineering practices across the full software stack.
+I am known in the community as synthol1g im a developer focused on **software engineering, cybersecurity engineering, security research and modern web development**, working with current technologies and engineering practices across the full software stack.

 My work covers **obfuscation and deobfuscation, encryption and decryption, reverse engineering, vulnerability research, application security and network protection**, with a strong focus on understanding how systems work internally and building reliable solutions around them.